-We generate revenue from sales of our products, license agreements, and government grants.
-Our product revenue consists of sales of instruments and related services, and consumables, including IFCs, assays, and other reagents.
+We generate revenue primarily from sales of our products and services, license agreements, and government grants.
+Our product revenue consists of sales of instruments and consumables, including IFCs, assays, and other reagents.
+Our service revenue consists of post-warranty service contracts, preventive maintenance plans, instrument parts, installation, and training.
 We have entered into license agreements and have received government grants to conduct research and development activities.
 The following table presents our revenue by source for each period presented (in thousands):